Maryland to require hospital, nursing home staff to get COVID vaccine

 Hogan previously state government is requiring its workers in state prisons, hospitals, juvenile facilities and veterans’ homes to either get vaccinated or wear masks and submit to regular tests.

-But his top health official, Health Secretary Dennis Schrader, said earlier in the week that the state is largely hoping that private employers will require vaccinations of its workers.
+“We’re not at the point where we need to mandate vaccines for the broader audience,” Hogan said.

+The governor also said that he is not “at all” considering reinstating a mask mandate indoors.
+The U.S. Centers for Disease Control and Prevention’s recommendations, however, would call for masking indoors in most of Maryland, given the viral transmission rates.

-Hogan said he’s calling on the federal government to do more to help battle the pandemic, specifically to grant full approval to vaccines and to expedited approval of the vaccines for children age 5 to 11.
+Hogan said he’s calling on the federal government to do more to help battle the pandemic, specifically to grant full approval to vaccines and to expedite the approval of the vaccines for children age 5 to 11.

+Dr. Greg Schrank, an epidemiologist at the University of Maryland Medical Center in Baltimore, said in an interview that the state should employ “all the strategies” at its disposal to curb the spread of the delta variant.

+Schrank said implementing mask mandates in places such as skilled nursing facilities, and administering booster shots once the authorization comes from the Food and Drug Administration, will help mitigate delta.

 ———